Is Openprovider GDPR compliant?

 Data processing agreement

 Openprovider has created a data processing agreement which clearly defines which data we collect for what purpose and which defines your (being the controller) and our (being the processor) responsibilities with respect to personal data of the data subject.
 This agreement is additional to the general Terms and Conditions and you can accept the agreement from your control panel.
-If you have already accepted it, you can find it in the Contracts section of the control panel.
+If the reseller has already accepted it, it can be found here in the Contracts section of the control panel.

-Data collection will not required technical changes on your side on short term.
+Data collection will not required technical changes on resellers side on short term.
 Openprovider collects two types of data:

-- Data that we use ourselves: the data that we collect about you, our customer, are required for the performance of the service: creating your account, sending invoices, newsletters, ...
-Of course you can unsubscribe from our newsletters at any moment, but please know that this is our primary means of communication for important updates to our products, services, terms and prices.
-If you accidentally unsubscribed, you can re-subscribe through our homepage.
+- Data that Openprovider use by it self.: the data that Openprovider collect about The reseller, our customer, are required for the performance of the service: creating the reseller account, sending invoices, newsletters, ...
+Of course the reseller can unsubscribe from our newsletters at any moment, but please know that this is our primary means of communication for important updates to Openprovider products, services, terms and prices.
+If a reseller accidentally unsubscribe, a re-subscribe can be made through Openprovider homepage.

 - NIC LT (.lt) will remove the technical contact; from the 1st of December 2018, the company registration number will be required for legal entities.